 Your Filing Will Stay in Your Credit Report for Years

-You Might Get to Keep all Your Properties.
+You Might Get to Keep All Your Properties.

 Many people think that filing for bankruptcy means that you’ll lose all of your belongings.
 This is not true.
-In Chapter 13 bankruptcy, as long as you adhere to the repayment plan, you won’t have to worry about losing any of your assets.
+In Chapter 13 bankruptcy, as long as you adhere to the repayment plan, you won’t have to worry about losing your assets.

 On the other hand, in Chapter 7 bankruptcy, although it is assumed that you will have to sell some of your assets to pay your debts, you might not have to.
 In most cases, Chapter 7 bankruptcy filings are categorized as “no-asset cases,” meaning that the filer has no assets that would qualify as non-exempt and will get debt discharge without having to sell anything at all.